karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     - ``AutoMapper``
     - ``Microsoft.Identity.Web``
     - ``Dockerfile``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the app into Azure App Service, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created.
+  - It includes an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file that deploys the api into an Azure App Service.

-  >If you want to take a look at the api source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/WebApiNet5Template)
+  >If you want to take a look at the api source code, click [HERE](https://github.com/karlospn/MyTechRamblings.Templates/tree/main/src/WebApiNet5Template)

 - **NET 5 Worker Service that consumes RabbitMq messages**
   - It is an entire solution application.